 Study on Access to Justice

-The Human Rights Council requested the Expert Mechanism in September 2012 to study access to justice in the protection and promotion of the rights of indigenous peoples and to submit it to the Council during its 24th session (September 2013).
+The Human Rights Council requested the Expert Mechanism in September 2012 to prepare a study on access to justice in the protection and promotion of the rights of indigenous peoples and to submit it to the Council during its 24th session (September 2013).

-Call for submissions from indigenous peoples and others
+Submissions received from indigenous peoples and others included:

 Expert Seminar on Access to Justice for Indigenous Peoples including Truth and Reconciliation Processes, Columbia University 27 February - 1 March 2013

 The OHCHR, the Columbia University Institute for the Study of Human Rights and the International Center for Transitional Justice hosted an expert seminar on access to justice for indigenous peoples, including truth and reconciliation processes at Columbia University, New York, from 27 February to 1 March 2013.
 The main objective of the Expert Seminar was to contribute to the Expert Mechanism's study on access to justice in the promotion and protection of the rights of indigenous peoples.